PatrickChudalla/jclouds-examples/azure-database-example/README.md

 #### 3. Azure Workload Identity (`workload-identity`)

 Simulates the Azure Workload Identity environment used in Azure Kubernetes Service (AKS).
 Uses federated identity credentials to obtain access tokens for Entra ID authentication.
-Before using this method, ensure all prerequisites in [Requirements for Azure Entra ID Authentication](#requirements-for-azure-entra-id-authentication) are met.
+Before using this method, ensure all prerequisites in [Requirements for Azure Entra ID Workload Identity Authentication](#requirements-for-azure-entra-id-workload-identity-authentication) are met.

 **Important**: This requires federated identity credentials configured in Azure Entra ID.